ethicalzeus07/ballsy-voice-assistant/README.md

    ```

    * Open your browser at [http://localhost:8000](http://localhost:8000).
-   * Speak or type a command (e.g., “Hello”) and watch Ballsy reply!
+   * Speak or type a command (e.g., "Hello") and watch Ballsy reply!

 ---